This page was established to provide information pertaining to the economic impact the Navy has on local Northwest communities.

 The last time Navy Region Northwest did an economic impact assessment was in 2010 using 2008 data.
 In the 2010 study, the Navy’s economic contribution was $7.6 billion.

 A large part of the $3.1 billion increase from the 2010 EIA came from industry output, which can be described as operations, maintenance, and visitor spending in our community.

 2010 EIA industry output: $1.9 billion

 Data collection & analysis:

 Data was collected for spending associated with operations at Naval Base Kitsap, Naval Air Station Whidbey Island, Naval Station Everett and Naval Magazine Indian Island during the 2017 fiscal year and validated through interviews with Navy personnel.
-The data was analyzed using accepted economic modeling practices and standard industry metrics to establish the baseline economic value generated by the installations and their respective tenant commands.
+The data was analyzed to establish the baseline economic value generated by the installations and their respective tenant commands.

 Indirect economic benefits are produced when money spent by the Navy and its personnel is spent again in the region by local businesses and their employees, which in turn leads to more spending.
 The economic stimulus from this spending cycle results in business growth, new employment and more spending.
 This “multiplier effect” is modeled as indirect and induced effects of the direct Navy spending and is reflected in the total economic impact results stated above.